VedShh/BlueStampEngineeringProject/index.md

 # First Milestone

 The end goal of my project is to have a functioning shoulder device that will tell you when you are doing movements that will not worsen your condition of Rotator Cuff Injury.
 Until now I have set up Edge Impulse, trained some data in Edge Impulse, and then uploaded the code into the Arduino IDE.
-In Edge Impulse I trained 4 different sets of data: idle, right, left, and up - I did this by simply holding my Arduino Nano 33 BLE Sense to my arm and doing these movements over and over again with just slight adjustments each time.
+In Edge Impulse I trained 4 different sets of data: idle, right, left, and up - I did this by simply strapping my Arduino Nano 33 BLE Sense to my arm and doing these movements over and over again with just slight adjustments each time.
 After I inputted the data, Edge Impulse trained it and gave me a sample code.
 So far, I have not made edits to the code, but I plan to make the code more customizable later on.

 <!--